Multiple patterning: Pitch splitting

 This is best described by considering a process example.
 A first exposure of photoresist is transferred to an underlying hardmask layer.
 After the photoresist is removed following the hardmask pattern transfer, a second layer of photoresist is coated onto the sample and this layer undergoes a second exposure, imaging features in between the features patterned in the hardmask layer.
 The surface pattern is made up of photoresist features edged between mask features, which can be transferred into the final layer underneath.
 This allows a doubling of feature density.

 For advanced nodes, both EUV and DUV may require splitting bidirectional layouts into more than two parts, resulting in triple and quadruple patterning, respectively.

 Sometimes, it is necessary to "stitch" two separately printed features into a single feature.
-This form of double patterning was used down to ~15nm DRAM and possibly beyond.
+This form of double patterning was used down to ~15 nm DRAM and possibly beyond.

 A variation on this approach which eliminates the first hardmask etch is resist freezing, which allows a second resist coating over the first developed resist layer.
 JSR has demonstrated 32 nm lines and spaces using this method, where the freezing is accomplished by surface hardening of the first resist layer.

 In recent years, the scope of the term 'pitch splitting' has gradually been expanded to include techniques involving sidewall spacers.